Jorge36/lakehouse-vs-datalake-neural-networks/README.md

 The project explores how modern data lake and lakehouse architectures improve neural network training through efficient big data storage, processing, and data governance mechanisms.

 The work combines:
-- A research paper analysing the evolution of data lakes into lakehouse architectures and how it enhances the neural network training
+- A research paper analysing the evolution of data lakes into lakehouse architectures and how it enhances neural network training
 - A practical technical demonstration comparing a traditional data lake with a modern Delta Lake lakehouse

 ---